-The Doctor of Nursing Practice (DNP) is designed for nurses holding a master’s degree (MS) to obtain a terminal degree in nursing.
+The Doctor of Nursing Practice (DNP) is designed for nurses holding a master’s degree (MS) to obtain a doctoral degree in nursing.
 The DNP builds on master’s education to provide expanded unique knowledge and expertise.
-These graduates will have a broader capability to provide high quality health care in a complex and increasingly strapped health care system.
-The DNP is a clinical doctorate with emphasis on enhancing leadership expertise in rural and underserved populations.
+These graduates will have a broader capability to provide high-quality health care in a complex and increasingly strapped health care system.
+The DNP is an online clinical doctorate with emphasis on enhancing leadership expertise in rural and underserved populations.

 - Accepted students will be required to provide an official letter directly from the degree issuing institution with the actual total number of clinical hours completed.

 - Minimum of a 3.00 cumulative GPA (scale is 4.0=A) in all nursing coursework of your master’s degree program.

 - Current RN license in good standing to practice as a registered nurse.